NIH Program on Health and Extreme Weather

 The framework is intended to guide NIH’s short- and medium-term investments by providing concepts and examples of research that would generate scientific knowledge and innovations to address the most critical risks to human health across the lifespan that are associated with extreme weather.

-NIH established a working group for the HEW Program.
+NIH established an interest group for the HEW Program.
 Members meet regularly to identify evolving areas of science, discuss new research findings, and hear from internal and external partners.
-The working group represents a collaborative effort by Institutes and Centers across NIH to share knowledge and strengthen research capacity throughout NIH, and to increase understanding about the nature and behavior of living systems to enhance health, reduce illness and disability, and improve longevity and quality of life.
+The interest group represents a collaborative effort by Institutes and Centers across NIH to share knowledge and strengthen research capacity throughout NIH, and to increase understanding about the nature and behavior of living systems to enhance health, reduce illness and disability, and improve longevity and quality of life.

 Community of Practice

-The NIH HEW Program understands the critical need to create a global network of scientists, health practitioners, students, community members, and educators who are actively engaged with the latest research into the health effects of extreme weather and natural disasters.
+The NIH HEW Program understands the critical need to create a global network of scientists, health practitioners, students, researchers, and educators who are actively engaged with the latest research into the health effects of extreme weather and natural disasters.